Carved Cherry Slant Lid Desk,

 Maple and pine - SOLD

 The writing lid opens to reveal a simple interior of valanced cubbies above drawers; the arrangement of the interior and the projecting interior side compartments are identical to other known and published desks from the Norwich area, as are the proportions, the base molding and feet.
 This small desk in old red paint has been restored; repair to interior hinge rail at left proper hinge, two drawer lip repairs and the replacement of the right proper loper, other minor imperfections.
 A nearly identical desk owned by the New London County Historical Society, Shaw Mansion, is published within New London County Furniture: 1640-1840 by the Lyman Allyn Museum, page 29, plate 27.
 (Height: 40.5"; writing height: 29.5"; width: 34.75"; depth: 18.5")

 Maple - SOLD

 The fall front writing surface opens to an interior with prospect door behind which is a valenced drawer above a cubby, above drawer with brass pull; the prospect section centered by cubbies and drawers.
 The case with four graduated, thumb molded, overhanging drawers raised on molded base resting on tall ogee-feet.
 Condition: generally excellent with only minor aging imperfections such as a tight fissure, now restored in one lid batten; brasses replaced; old refinish.
-(Height: 43 inches; writing height: 31 inches; width: 36.25 inches; depth: 18 inches)
+(Height: 43"; writing height: 31"; width: 36.25"; depth: 18")

 264-49 - SOLD